benjaminisi/keyprx/README.md

   curl -H 'Accept:application/json' http://localhost:8087/api/reservations
 ```

+When a reservation request would exceed capacity of the first block, the response contains "We are already at capacity of <N>" with HTTP response code of 206 (this code needs changing)

 ### Resources

+Resource field keys in JSON are currently camelCase.
+A to-do is creating OpenAPI/Swagger "live" documentation that generates a JSON schema for the RESTful resources

 **Blocks**: a set of reservable units (rooms).
 Currently, only one block is supported and all reservations are assumed to be for that block.
 * `Capacity` is the physical number of reservable units